 4 Affordable Things You Can Do to be Better Prepared

-One thing is for sure, there are a lot of very expensive ways to prepare for emergencies.
-If you want to maintain the same standard of living when the power goes out and other services are cut off, it is going to cost a lot of money to have backup systems in place.
-Most of us don't the kind of money it takes to have a full solar electric system, several 1,000 gallon water tanks plumbed in, and a full grocery store supply of food for your family, but there are small things that you can do that will allow you to survive and live better than those around you during an emergency.
+I'm sure you are aware that there are a lot of very expensive ways to prepare for emergencies.
+If you want to maintain the same standard of living when the power goes out or other services are cut off, it is going to cost a lot of money to have backup systems in place to provide those wants and needs.
+Most of us don't have the kind of money it takes to have a full solar electric system for emergencies that will supply your current demand, several 1,000 gallon water tanks plumbed in, and a full grocery store supply of food for your family, but there are small things you can do that will allow you to survive and provide your basic necessities and live better than those around you during an emergency.

-The cheapest way to really be prepared to supply your family's food needs is to starting providing for those needs today by planting and using a garden
+The lowest cost way to really be prepared to supply your family's food needs, is to practing to grow those needs today by planting and using a garden

 .
 Food is one of the most fragile industries we have and one we depend on the most.
 What will you do if trucking is shut down because of destroyed highways?
-What if there are riots and stores close, or it is too dangerous to get to them?
+What if there are riots and stores close, or it is too dangerous to drive to them, or gas is not available or restricted?

 for heating and cooking don't worry when the power or gas is not available, people with gardens don't panic when the stores are closed.
 When you control the supply of your own needs, you don't worry when earthly support is cut off.